datadryad/dryad-app/app/views/layouts/_help.html.md

 ## Submission Basics
-Use this checklist to prepare your dataset for submission.
-See our FAQs section below for more information.
+We have some general reminders and suggestions for publishign your data in general and on Dash:
+- We accept all file formats, although it is good practice to share data using open formats.
+See the [UK Data Archive](http://www.data-archive.ac.uk/create-manage/format/formats-table) for a list of optimal file formats
+- Include any files that may help others to use your data.
+This includes readme files, formal metadata files, or other critical information
+- Any data submitted will be under the [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+We do not currently support any other license types, nor do we allow for restrictions on data access or use
+- It is your responsibility to ensure your data are being shared responsibly and ethically.
+Please be careful of sharing sensitive data and ensure you are complying with institutional and governmental regulations

-1. Inform your dataset co-creators that you plan to publish the dataset
+- Inform your dataset co-creators that you plan to publish the dataset
-2. Ensure that all governmental and institutional regulations regarding the handling of sensitive data are addressed
+- Ensure that all governmental and institutional regulations regarding the handling of sensitive data are addressed
-3. Prepare or obtain the most up-to-date and complete version of dataset
-4. Prepare or obtain relevant explanatory documents related to the dataset (e.g., readme.txt files, formal metadata records, or other critical information, etc.)
+- Prepare or obtain the most up-to-date and complete version of dataset.
+This includes relevant explanatory documents necessary for the re-use and replication of your dataset (e.g., readme.txt files, formal metadata records, or other critical information, etc.)
-5. Gather the following information, to be entered as metadata (see Metadata Basics section below for more information):
+- Gather all metadata to be entered in the first page of the submission form.
+See Metadata Basics section below for more information.
-  * Dataset title (make sure to be as descriptive as possible)
-  * Full names of all dataset co-creators (or better yet, include ORCIDs for each creator)
-  * Keywords for the dataset (use discipline-specific controlled vocabularies whenever possible)
-  * Abstract (this is a description describing the dataset you are submitting)
-  * Methods (description of the methods used to collect the data)
-  * Usage Notes (instructions for other researchers to use or explore the data)
-  * Funding Information : Name of the funding organization that supported creation of the resource, including applicable grant number(s)
-  * Related Works including grant numbers, publications using the dataset, and other related datasets

-## Metadata Basics
+## Metadata
 Comprehensive data documentation (i.e. metadata) is the key to future understanding of data.
 Without a thorough description of the context of the data file, the context in which the data were collected, the measurements that were made, and the quality of the data, it is unlikely that the data can be easily discovered, understood, or effectively used.
 Metadata is important not only to help people understand and make proper use of a data resource, but metadata also makes the resource discoverable (for example through internet searches or data indexing services).
 Read more about metadata in the [DataONE Primer on Data Management Best Practices](http://www.dataone.org/sites/all/documents/DataONE_BP_Primer_020212.pdf)
 (PDF).